-Upon satisfactory completion of this course, students will be able to: Outcome 1 Convert fractions to various equivalent forms by means of the Fundamental Property of Fractions and prime factorization.
-Outcome 2 Use multiplication and division of rational numbers written in fraction form to solve application problems and evaluate the reasonableness of the results.
+Upon satisfactory completion of this course, students will be able to: Outcome 1 Use addition and subtraction of rational numbers written in fraction form to solve application problems and evaluate the reasonableness of the results.
+Outcome 2 Apply the order of operations to simplify expressions involving rational numbers written as fractions and mixed numbers.